magerton/ec2-for-R-and-julia/README.md

 - Initialize package repo with `Pkg.init()` in julia
 - Bulk install by updating `REQUIRE` in `~/.julia/v0.x/REQUIRE` and running `Pkg.resolve()`
 - You are good to go!
+- Note: Some Julia packages may need to be precompiled to avoid errors (I found this out when a program crashed on a call to the sparse linear algebra library).

+# Remote desktop (RDP) into remote machine via secure SSH tunnel
+- Install `xrdp` and `xcfe4` software as per <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop>.
+We'll connect over SSH, so no need to open a special RDP port.
+- On local machine, create ssh tunnel to remote with port forwarding `ssh -L [LOCALPORT]:localhost:[3389] username@remoteip`.
+Can do this with terminal, Bash for Windows, or Putty.
+- After connecting to remote instance, set a password on the remote machine so that the RDP can log in `sudo setpasswd [yourname]`
+- Opem RDP (search for mstsc.exe on Windows) & log in to `localhost:[LOCALPORT]`
+- Install the gnome terminal `sudo apt-get gnome-terminal`, or something better than the `xcfe` terminal.
+This should swap out automatically if you open a new one
+- Fix tab-completion by following <https://www.starnet.com/xwin32kb/tab-key-not-working-when-using-xfce-desktop/>
+- Install Firefox using `sudo apt-get install firefox`
+- Installing Atom
+    + Download .deb file from <https://atom.io/>
+    + attempt to install with `sudo dpkg -i atom-amd64.deb`
+    + After error, run `sudo apt-get install -f`
+    + Then again `sudo dpkg -i atom-amd64.deb`
+    + Follow <https://github.com/atom/atom/issues/4360#issuecomment-205122828> to get Atom to run